DsSoft-Byte/Fedora-43-Post-Install/README.md

 ## Flash ESP32 / Arduino / STM32
 * ESP32/Arduino: `sudo chmod 666 /dev/ttyACM0` after plugged in

+## Setu up vecs fw build env
+`sudo dnf install git @development-tools mesa-libGL-devel libxcb-devel wget git-gui` and then `sudo dnf install libXinerama-devel` this is postinstall but note to myself to compile fw cd into bldc and then:
+`make arm_sdk_install` and after this can build vesc firmware like: `make x12_pro30`

 ## Default Firefox start page
 * The tweak below will make the start page the default firefox start page instead of [this](https://fedoraproject.org/start)
 * `sudo rm -f /usr/lib64/firefox/browser/defaults/preferences/firefox-redhat-default-prefs.js`